sjltaylor/object.js/README.markdown

     , 'to-mix': 'in'
     });
     ...

+    /*
+    options now looks like this:
+    {
+      async:      false
+    , iterations: 5
+    , another:    'object'
+    , 'to-mix':   'in'
     }
+    */
+  }

 * any number of objects can be passed to defaults, they are mixed in in the order specified
-* object(obj) with an undefined obj will act on a new, empty object.
+* `object(obj)` with an undefined obj will create a new, empty object.

 ### overwrite

-Overwriting works the same as defaults except that existing members of an object or its prototype will be replaced.
+Overwriting simply assigns members specifed to the obj.

     var obj = { a: 123 };

     console.info(obj.a);
       => 123

-    object(obj).overwrite({ a: 456 });
+    object(obj).overwrite({ a: 456, b: 789 });

     console.info(obj.a);
       => 456

+    console.info(obj.b);
+      => 789

 ### override

-Override works only with functions and provides a convenient way to access the overridden function.
+Override works only with functions and provides a convenient proxy to the overridden function.

     var obj = {
       print: function (arg1, arg2, ...) {